 - Credit Check – Soft pull.

 Credit Union Overview

 Columbia Credit Union was founded in 1952 as the SP&S Federal Credit Union, serving SP&S Railway employees.
 (The Spokane, Portland and Seattle Railway was a joint venture by Great Northern Railway and Northern Pacific Railway, which constructed a rail line along the northern bank of the Columbia River.)
 For the first six years, the Credit Union operated out of the basement of its founder, Delbert Thompson.
 In 1975, the Credit Union re-branded as Columbia Credit Union when a new charter was adopted, allowing railroad employees and community members to join.
-Columbia Credit Union is currently the ninth largest credit union in Washington, with more than 97,000 members and assets in excess of $1.4 billion.
+Columbia Credit Union is currently the ninth largest credit union in Washington, with more than 109,000 members and assets in excess of $2.2 billion.

-How the CD Compares
+How the 15-Month High Five CD Special Compares

-The above rates are accurate as of 1/5/2019.
+The above information and rates are accurate as of 2/13/2023.

 To look for the best CD rates, both nationwide and state specific, please refer to our CD Rates Table page.